USDA FoodKeeper – Cold Storage Guidelines

-"According to USDA guidelines, fresh raw haddock should be stored in the refrigerator at 40°F or below and used within 1 to 2 days of purchase for optimal quality and safety."
+"According to FDA guidelines, fresh raw haddock should be stored in the refrigerator at 40°F or below and used within 1 to 2 days of purchase to ensure food safety."

 Fridge